perfanalytics/pose2sim/README.md

   Pose2Sim.runAll(do_calibration=True, do_poseEstimation=True, do_synchronization=True, do_personAssociation=True, do_triangulation=True, do_filtering=True, do_markerAugmentation=True, do_opensimProcessing=True)
   ```
 - Try the calibration tool by changing `calibration_type` to `calculate` instead of `convert` in [Config.toml](https://github.com/perfanalytics/pose2sim/blob/main/Pose2Sim/Demo_SinglePerson/Config.toml) (more info [there](#calculate-from-scratch)).
+- If the results are not convincing, refer to Section [OpenSim-kinematics](#OpenSim-kinematics)  in the document.
 </br>